Getting Started with Comotion Python SDK

 from comotion import dash

-Uploading a csv file to Dash
+Uploading a file to Dash

 The read_and_upload_file_to_dash reads a csv file, breaks it up, gzips the files and pushes them to the Dash API.